theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/run-an-extraction.md

 **Note:** Additional parameters such as *Package size* or *Row limit* etc. are described in section [Extraction settings](https://help.theobald-software.com/en/xtract-universal/table/extraction-settings).

-### Extraction URL and command line tool expression (3) ###
+### Extraction URL and command-line tool expression (3) ###
+The entries in these two fields change according to the settings made in the "Runtime parameters" section.
+The entries only change when confirming the settings with **[ENTER]** or by clicking in on of the two fields after the settings have been made.

 #### URL ####
-The URL to run the extraction in a browser.
-Copy the URL with the button on the right side and enter it a web browser of your choice.
-The extracted data in accordance with the selected parameters is displayed.
+The URL to run the extraction in a browser is displyed here.
+Copy the URL with the button on the right side and enter it in a web browser of your choice.
+This procedure corresponds to the "Run in browser" functionality available with a right-click on an extraction in the extraction list.

 ![Table-Extraction-Browser-Result](/img/content/run_ausgabe_browser_xu.png){:class="img-responsive"}

 #### xu.exe ####
-The expression to be used in the command-line tool xu.exe is displayed here.
-The expression changes according to the settings made in the "Runtime paramaters" section.
+The expression to be used in the command-line tool "xu.exe" is displayed here.
+It allows to shcedule extraktions with the Windows task scheduler.

-{: .box-note }
-**Note:** Scheduling extractions is possible with the Windows task scheduler in combination with the [command-line tool](../advanced-techniques/scheduling_extraction) functionality.
+For more detailed information see [Scheduling an extraction](../advanced-techniques/scheduling_extraction).

+By default the parameters "-s" (Server for extraction), "-p" (Listener port of the Xtract Universal Server) and "-n" (Name of the extraction) are generated for any extraction.

 ### Logs and Output (4) ####
 This section is populated with information when the extraction was executed with **[Run]**.